Logan Webb: 2024

+2025

+Webb was selected to his second consecutive All-Star Game in 2025.
+At the time of his selection, he had a 2.62 ERA and a Major League-leading 1201/3 innings pitched.
+On September 8, Webb pitched six innings, allowed five hits and one earned run, walked two batters, and struck seven batters in a 15-5 victory over the Arizona Diamondbacks.
+In that game, when he struck out Adrian Del Castillo in the fifth inning, that was his 200th strikeout of the season.
+With that strikeout, he secured his first 200-strikeout season of his career.

+Webb finished the 2025 season with an MLB-leading 34 starts and 207.0 innings pitched, and led the National League with a career-high 224 strikeouts.
+Webb was the first Giant to lead the National League in strikeouts and innings pitched since Bill Voiselle in 1944.
+On November 2, 2025, Webb was awarded his first career Gold Glove Award for National League pitchers.

 International career

 On December 1, 2022, Webb was announced as a member of the United States national baseball team for the 2023 World Baseball Classic.

 In February 2023, Webb did not appear on the announced Team USA WBC roster.
 At a Giants fan event on February 4, Webb had declined to answer WBC-related questions.
-Webb cited a desire to play with the Giants for the duration of their Spring Training camp as a motivation for his decision to opt out.
+Webb cited a desire to play with the Giants for the duration of their spring training camp as a motivation for his decision to opt out.

 Pitching style

 Webb is a right-handed sinkerballer who primarily relies on a mix of his sinker, slider, and changeup.
-His pitching repertoire also includes a four-seam fastball which he throws much less frequently.
-Webb throws from a low arm slot that maximizes the unique movement of his pitches.
+His pitching repertoire also includes a four-seam fastball, which he throws much less frequently.
+Webb releases the ball from a low arm slot that maximizes the unique movement of his pitches.
+Webb also threw a cutter, which he ditched after 2021.
+He added it back to his arsenal in the middle of the 2024 season after struggling with pitching to left-handed batters.

 Personal life

-On December 5, 2021, Webb married Sharidan Morales in Roseville, California.
+On December 5, 2021, Webb married his high school sweetheart Sharidan Morales in Sacramento, California.
+The couple had their first child, a daughter in October 2024.
+Webb is considered legally blind and was diagnosed with severe astigmatism in third or fourth grade when he had difficulty seeing the ball.